meteor4716/crashbot/README.md

-# Auto Crash Betting Bot for CSGOPolygon by meteor4716
+# CSGOPolygon Crash Bot by meteor4716
 This is a bot designed for use in the crash gamemode on CSGOPolygon gambling website.